In our study of Proverbs chapter two, we see that God has provided the ultimate guidance counselor for our children as they begin their adult life.

 Solomon reminds us that it is God who provides wisdom.
 He was the wisest man the world has ever seen but he never forgot that his wisdom was a gift that had been granted by God (see 2 Chronicles 1).
 The same thing is just as true today where we have all kinds of Bible colleges but true understanding of the Word and putting it into practice can only come from the power of the Holy Spirit.

-He holds success in store for the upright, he is a shield to those whose walk is blameless, for he guards the course of the just and protects the way of his faithful ones.
+He stores up common sense for the upright, is a shield to those whose conduct is blameless, in order to guard the courses of justice and preserve the way of those faithful to him.

 The Hebrew word for upright is "yasar" and it basically means straight.
 By studying the things of God and storing them in our hearts, we will know the correct path for all circumstances.
 We also see that it is God who actually does the work and guards our course.
 The "faithful ones" speaks of those who trust that He is right and good in showing us the straight path.

-Then you will understand what is right and just and fair - every good path.
-For wisdom will enter your heart, and knowledge will be pleasant to your soul.
-Discretion will protect you, and understanding will guard you.
+Then you will understand righteousness, justice, fairness and every good path.
+For wisdom will enter your heart, knowledge will be enjoyable for you, discretion will watch over you, and discernment will guard you.

 Solomon speaks of the very Spirit of God dwelling in the hearts of believers.
 He also speaks of the work of the Spirit in protecting and sanctifying the believers.
 This is also what Peter shared in his first letter ( see 1 Peter 1:5).